- Lochwinnoch, PA12 4JD

 · Co-work with representatives from other agencies e.g. social work, educational psychologist, psychiatrist.
 The co-working will involve objective and clear representation of the needs and progress of the child or young person as well as the policies, procedures and practices of the Centre.

 · Display a knowledge and understanding of the relevant legislation.
 In addition, the Child and Youth Care Worker will understand the stages of human growth and development, the causes and outcomes of offending behaviour and the dynamics of inter-personal relationships.

 · Manage and motivate self in forming and sustaining relationships with children and young people, in working with internal and external colleagues and in undertaking administrative and allied duties.

 • HNC in Social Care, SVQ Level 3 in Care or equivalent or the ability to undertake the HNC and SVQ Level 3 Social Care.

-• Be willing to work in any service across the Kibble Group including the Safe Centre or Community Based Services.
+· Be willing to work in any Service including the Safe Centre and Community Based Services.